fpjohnston/TECO-64/doc/new.md

 If the E2&4 flag bit is set, an error will result if the following occurs:

-- An at-sign is used to modify a command that does not allow it.
+- An at sign is used to modify a command that does not allow it.
-- More than one at-sign is used to modify a command.
+- More than one at sign is used to modify a command.

 If the E2&8 flag bit is set, an error will result if the following occurs: